bitburner-official/BN99/src/Documentation/doc/help/getting_started.md

         // In this case, it is set to the maximum amount of money. const moneyThresh = ns.getServerMaxMoney(target);

-        // Defines the maximum security level the target server can
+        // Defines the minimum security level the target server can
         // have.
 If the target's security level is higher than this,
         // we'll weaken it before doing anything else const securityThresh = ns.getServerMinSecurityLevel(target);